Eden Project Cornwall review

 - Comfy shoes are essential.
 While it was sandal weather in general in Cornwall during our visit, we were all glad to be in soft trainers

-- A baby sling will be easier to get around with rather than a buggy, but potentially more tiring so keep that in mind.
+- A baby carrier will be easier to get around with rather than a buggy, but potentially more tiring so keep that in mind.
 I wouldn’t visit with a baby or toddler personally due to the vast size of the complex

 How busy does the Eden Project get?